vibhorchhabra321/angularjs-codeql-poc/README.md

 Baasic AngularJS Article Module Hello World
 ============

-In order to create a hello world sample based on the Baasic article module you should follow the steps desribed below:
+In order to create a hello world sample based on the Baasic article module you should follow the steps described below:

-# Prerequisits
+# Prerequisites

 #### Sign up for Baasic account